How to Accept Payments with Stripe in WordPress - ProfilePress

 Payment Collection Method

 This lets you select how payment information will be collected.
-For example, it could be on your site with Stripe card fields displayed or off-site through Stripe hosted payment page.
+For example, it could be displayed on your site with Stripe card fields or off-site through the Stripe-hosted payment page.

 Statement Descriptor

 A short purchase description alongside the charge will appear on the bank/card statement.
-If empty, it fallbacks to the statement descriptor of your Stripe account.
+If it is empty, it will be replaced by the statement descriptor of your Stripe account.

-Note: only 22 characters are allowed for statement descriptors.
-So if yours is too long, it will be truncated.
+Note: Statement descriptors can only be 22 characters.
+If yours is too long, it will be truncated.

 Remove Billing Address